 The trigger on a crossbow is one of the best inventions and greatest part of the device.
 It’s far easier to release a bolt using a trigger than it is letting go of a traditional bow string.
 Traditional and compound archers have release devices that try to mimic the smooth release you can only achieve with a crossbow.

 Like triggers on firearms, crossbow triggers can have specific weights.
 The trigger weight (or trigger pull) determines how much pressure you need to release the arrow.
 Too little weight and you’ve got a ‘hair trigger’ that can fire to soon and too heavy you’ve got a trigger that needs so much force to pull you it can throw off your aim.

 There are three options for sights on a crossbow.
 You have pin sights (like compound bows), optical scopes or reflex sights.
-Most crossbows are supplied with an optical scope of some kind, but be aware if you’re not going to take shots at 100 yards there’s no need for a 9x scope. a 4x works just fine for most uses.
+Most are supplied with an optical scope of some kind, but be aware if you’re not going to take shots at 100 yards there’s no need for a 9x scope. a 4x works just fine for most uses.
 A quality optic is always a bonus and can really make a difference.
 It will give you confidence to take some shots you’d normally pass up on.

-Reflex sights (like red dot sights) on a crossbow are normally something that you’d have to install aftermarket and are reserved for people wanting to acquire fast moving targets.
+Reflex sights (like a red dot sight) are normally something that you’d have to install aftermarket and are reserved for people wanting to acquire fast moving targets.
 We’ve taken a look at some good aftermarket crossbow scope options (including a good aftermarket red dot sight) in this piece.

 A full size crossbow for under $200 will work fine for deer hunting and target practice.
 You could spend $1000 on the highest quality pieces of kit, but unless you’re an experienced shooter and really know what you want from that outlay you’ll be better off sticking with a much cheaper bow and upgrading parts as necessary.